ryzetech/ryzetech/README.md

-# Hello there, 👋 my name is Max
+# Hello there, 👋 my name is Finnley

 ### and I'm a novice dev, Proxmox admin, and photographer.